 List of Eye Condition Causes & Treatments

 Eye conditions range from the mild to the severe.
 Some resolve on their own and never seem to appear again while others are more serious or even chronic and require medical attention.
-Here Dr. Jade and Dr. Dave have assembled a list of common eye conditions that she and her associates treat at our optometrist office in Lloydminster.
+Here Dr Jade and Dr Dave have assembled a list of common eye conditions that they and her associates treat at our optometrist office in Lloydminster.

 Amblyopia (Lazy Eye)

 This condition concerns a lack of normal visual development in any eye despite it being healthy.
 Commonly known as lazy eye, it can be treated successfully if detected early enough in childhood.

 A common vision problem often wrongly dubbed “stigmatism,” astigmatism can be corrected with eyeglasses, contacts, or refractive surgery.

 Recognized by red, swollen eyelids and crusty residue at the base of your eyelashes, blepharitis is a common inflammatory disorder associated with low-grade bacterial infection or other skin condition.